pfertyk/blog/content/2016-10-14-pep8-github-linting-bot.rst

 (initially, of course, since in time you learn those rules by heart and you no longer need any hints).
 But sometimes there is this new junior, who starts to push changes without installing a linter plugin first.
 Or the manual testers in your team, who have never before heard of PEP-8, start to write Behave tests.
-Or one of your fellow developers simply does not notice that ``imported but unused [F401]`` message.
+Or one of your fellow developers simply does not notice that :code:`imported but unused [F401]` message.
 What then?
 How to ensure that no PEP-8 violations will ever find their way into your codebase?

 Don't worry, you don't have to manually validate every pull request.